GoingOffRoading/Boilest-Scaling-Video-Encoder/manager/readme.md

 - [x] Use these values when encodings
 - [x] Add a skip for HDR content
 - [ ] Later: Come up with a strategy for HDR content
-- [ ] Before allowing a filebase scan, check if queue is empty
 - [x] Add codec types to target in the directories table
 - [x] Add a display for currently queued and recently encoded
 - [ ] Rewrite repo readme